-During any year over 3.6 million Australians experience food insecurity with 3 in 5 of them going hungry more than once a month.
+During the year in review, over 4 million Australians experienced food insecurity with 76% of those categorised as having 'very low food security'.
 Foodbank is Australia's largest hunger relief organisation collecting and distributing food in all states and territories.
-During the year, Foodbank in Australia collected 40.6 million kilograms of products from the food and grocery industry for distribution to over 2,400 charities and 1,750 schools across Australia.
-This equates to over 73 million meals or more than 200,000 meals a day.
+During the year, Foodbank in Australia collected 42.8 million kilograms of product from the food and grocery sector for distribution to over 2,400 charities and 2,000 schools across Australia.
+This equates to over 77 million meals or more than 210,000 meals a day.
 The food and groceries were then distributed to people in need in local communities.